 Polyphony provides a space for creative arts therapists, and collaborators from connected disciplines, in Ireland and beyond to share key insights and innovations.
 Authors guide us through their personal and professional journeys of discovery as they learn, teach, develop and pioneer new knowledge.
-This platform provides a vital forum for art, dance movement, drama and music therapists to share and promote their work and to learn from each other within and across their practices.
+This platform provides a vital forum for art, dance movement, drama, and music therapists to share and promote their work and to learn from each other within and across their practices.
 We follow the IACAT mission “for Creative Arts Therapies to be accessible, visual and valued as an integral part of health, education and social care systems”, and we believe that the creative arts therapies hold a unique capacity to support awareness, connection, and self-knowledge and effect real change at individual and social levels.

 Tracey Costello